Items Needed for Review

 - Any special administrative documents required by the Sponsor or Prime Collaborator

-Forward a complete copy of the proposal and the original signed routing form to the Office of Sponsored Projects, HB 6210, within ten (10) working days after the proposal has been submitted to the sponsor.
+For non-grants.gov proposals, RAPPORT serves as the official document repository for Dartmouth.
+Forward a complete copy of the proposal to your Pre-Award Grants Officer within ten (10) working days after the proposal has been submitted to the sponsor.

-- Assurances: If human subjects or animals will be used in this project, the protocol approval date and the CPHS study number (for human subjects) or the IACUC project number (for animals) must be provided on this form.
-In addition, for animal use, the species and quantity must also be listed.
+- Assurances: If human subjects or animals will be used in this project, the protocol approval date and the CPHS study number (for human subjects) or the IACUC project number (for animals) must be provided in RAPPORT.

 - Environmental Health and Safety (EHS): Work involving the following require institutional approval and oversight.
 If applicable to your proposed or on-going work, failure to complete this section or to withhold information may be construed as misconduct.
 Please attach additional sheets, as necessary, to list all applicable materials.
 Contact EHS if you have any question or need assistance (646-1762).